PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/index.rst

 has failed to load, please read through any of these errors and try to interpret what you may have done wrong, and follow through the previous steps again carefully.

-If you still are unable to load the pack, feel free to provide any relevant errors in our `Discord server <https://discord.com/invite/PXUEbbF>`_.
+If you still are unable to load the pack, feel free to :doc:`contact us </contact>` with any relevant errors.

 Conclusion
 ==========